backyardbiomech/qtiConverter/README.md

 ### Samples

 This should give you some idea of how to format the text document.
 Note that each sample "question" below contains some instructions for how to format that question type.
-You can also download a sample file from BitBucket (testFiles > simpleTestForImport > bank1.txt) that will show you the types.
+You can also download a sample file from the [github repository](https://github.com/haliaetus13/qtiConverter) (testFiles > simpleTestForImport > bank1.txt) that will show you the types.
 Drop that on the app, import the zip to Canvas, and preview the quiz to see what it looks like.

 \# This is a comment line because it begins with '\#'.
 \# You can make any notes and they will not become part of the exam in Canvas.